Pravasi Bharatiya Diwas 2023: History And Significance Of This Day

-Pravasi Bharatiya Diwas (PBD) is observed on 9 January every year to respect and highlight the achievements and contributions of the Indian Diaspora in the development of India.
+Pravasi Bharatiya Divas (PBD) is a flagship event of the Government of India observed on 9 January every year to respect and highlight the achievements and contributions of the Indian Diaspora in the world and also in the development of this nation.
 This year, 9 January 2023 will mark the 17th edition of this event.

+The PBD Convention 2023 will be inaugurated by Prime Minister Narendra Modi in Indore on Monday.
+The inaugural event will feature addresses by the Chief Guest, Mohamed Irfaan Ali, The President of the Cooperative Republic of Guyana, and the Special Guest of Honour, Chandrikapersad Santokhi, President of the Republic of Suriname.

+Every year more than 3,500 diaspora members from nearly 70 different countries register for the PBD Convention.
+This year, the theme of PBD Convention is "Diaspora: Reliable partners for India's progress in Amrit Kaal".

 The reason behind choosing 9 January for celebrating PBD is to commemorate the return of Mahatma Gandhi from South Africa to India on 9 January 1915.
 Gandhi, fondly known as Bapu is considered to be among the most prominent Pravasi who made a significant contribution to the freedom struggle of India.